mitsuhiko/lucumr/2015/11/18/pythons-hidden-re-gems.rst

 extend this code a bit.

 So is there a better method to do this?
-What if we could indicate to the regular expression engine that we want it to scan for any of a a few regular expressions?
+What if we could indicate to the regular expression engine that we want it to scan for any of a few regular expressions?

 This is where it gets interesting.
 Fundamentally this is what we do when